met4citizen/Hypergraph/README.md

 directly associated with it, doesn't use any code from it, and doesn't claim to be compatible with the Wolfram Model.

 The idea of "atoms of space" is not a new one.
-It comes out of the old Greek tradition of atomism (*atomos*, "uncuttable"), which was started by Leucippus (5thC BCE) and his pupil Democritus (ca. 460–370 BCE).
-In the Hellenistic period the idea was revived by Epicurus (341–270 BCE) and later described by a Roman poet Lucretius (ca. 99–55 BCE).
+It already appears in the old Greek tradition of atomism (*atomos*, "uncuttable") started by Leucippus (5thC BCE) and his pupil Democritus (ca. 460–370 BCE).
+In the Hellenistic period the idea was revived by Epicurus (341–270 BCE) and a Roman poet Lucretius (ca. 99–55 BCE).
 Unfortunately, starting from the Early Middle Ages, atomism was mostly forgotten in the Western world until Lucretius' *De rerum natura* and other atomist teachings were rediscovered in the 14th century.

 > “The atoms come together in different order and position, like letters,